 Ms Sian Rowlands, Co-opted Governor

 Member of Finance and Resources committee.
+Member of Curriculum and Standards committee.
+Member of Pay committee.
 Link Governor for Safer Recruitment.

 I am a senior employment lawyer with experience of partnering leadership teams on a wide variety of people matters such as recruitment, engagement, diversity, performance, policy and change.

 A local Wandsworth resident for the best part of a decade I am keen to contribute my skills to education within the local community as a member of the governing board at High View.